 GTG: What are your top recommendations for preventing and treating the above types of headaches and migraines?

-KM: Migraine and tension type headache: The brain of a migraine sufferer does not like change, so keeping to a routine of eating and sleeping is very important.
-We advise that migraine sufferers have something to eat every 3-4 hours and a bedtime snack of slow release foods, e.g. protein, fat and slow release carbohydrates.
+KM: Migraine and tension-type headache: The brain of a migraine sufferer does not like change, so keeping to a routine of eating and sleeping is very important.
+We advise that migraine sufferers have something to eat every three to four hours and a bedtime snack of slow-release foods, e.g. protein, fat and slow-release carbohydrates.

 Identifying triggers, which start 24 hours before the headache comes, is helpful.
 Early treatment of the headache repeated on day one is less likely to give medication overuse headache than treating it with small doses spread out over several days.

 Stress-relieving techniques and checking posture can be helpful.

 Cluster headaches need specialist advice and medications including oxygen and injectable medications are usually required.

 Having a personalised plan can be very helpful and is what we aim for at the National Migraine Centre as every migraine sufferer has their own unique story.
 There are many other ways we can advise to help tackle debilitating headaches.

 For further information, visit www.nationalmigrainecentre.org.uk